hsgarcia22/M5-MouseJiggler/README.md

 1.Download M5Burner from M5Stack

-2.Load the custom firmware .bin via Custom URL.
+2.Load the custom firmware .bin

 3.Burn it directly to your M5StickC Plus2.